Summary of Proceedings

-The Dakota County Board of Commissioners met at 9:05 a.m. on Tuesday, July 22, 2008, in the Boardroom, Administration Center, Hastings, Minnesota.
-All County Board members were present.
-The minutes of the County Board meeting, held July 1, 2008, were approved as presented and entered in Commissioners’ Record LL.
+The Dakota County Board of Commissioners met at 9:02 a.m. on Tuesday, June 16, 2009, in the Boardroom, Administration Center, Hastings, Minnesota.
+All County Board members were present except Commissioner Nancy Schouweiler.
+The minutes of the County Board meeting, held June 2, 2009, were approved as presented and entered in Commissioners' Record MM.

 OPERATIONS, MANAGEMENT, AND BUDGET